 Here are top-5 factors to consider when implementing an internal knowledge base:

 A rather obvious but equally important tip, your knowledge base should not be bundled with other tools.
-Ideally, go for a knowledge base software that acts as a centralized tool for knowledge sharing--one that offers reliable information and an intuitive user experience from the get-go.
+Ideally, go for a best knowledge base software that acts as a centralized tool for knowledge sharing--one that offers reliable information and an intuitive user experience from the get-go.
 Plus, it should come power-packed with dynamic search engine technology, allowing employees to search for articles easily and instantly, as Wix demonstrates below: